Vampire Weekend (album): Critical reception

-In a review for The Guardian, Alexis Petridis claimed that, "Behind the penny loafers and songs about commas, there's a bold band that can balance dexterous originality with an innate pop sensibility."
-Writing for NME, Sam Richards commented that, "A mischievous pop sensibility ensures all these little experiments come off as refreshing quirks rather than heinous transgressions."
-At Pitchfork, Nitsuh Abebe stated, "Bring any baggage you want to this record, and it still returns nothing but warm, airy, low-gimmick pop, peppy, clever, and yes, unpretentious--four guys who listened to some Afro-pop records, picked up a few nice ideas, and then set about making one of the most refreshing and replayable indie records in recent years."
+In a review for The Guardian, Alexis Petridis wrote: "Behind the penny loafers and songs about commas, there's a bold band that can balance dexterous originality with an innate pop sensibility."
+Writing for NME, Sam Richards commented that "a mischievous pop sensibility ensures all these little experiments come off as refreshing quirks rather than heinous transgressions."
+At Pitchfork, Nitsuh Abebe stated: "Bring any baggage you want to this record, and it still returns nothing but warm, airy, low-gimmick pop, peppy, clever, and yes, unpretentious--four guys who listened to some Afro-pop records, picked up a few nice ideas, and then set about making one of the most refreshing and replayable indie records in recent years."